KesseNones/EcksDee-Programming-Language/README.md

 	/' Leaving if statement scope! '/
 ;

-/' Will throw an error because foo is not in scope here! '/ loc get foo ;
+/' Will throw an error because foo is not defined in scope here, since we left the if statement scope! '/ loc get foo ;
 ```

 STDERR
 ```
-ecksdee: Loc Get Error:
-Local Variable foo not defined.
+ecksdee: GeneralException "Local Variable (loc) Get Error.
+Local Variable foo not defined in any scope!"
-CallStack (from HasCallStack):
-  error, called at ecksdee.hs:1290:32 in main:Main
 ```

 ##### Same Example but Fixed